iCrumz earns more revenue per user than any other mass-market Internet platform company, including Google

 At iCrumz, our fundamental goal is to make it easier to go through iCrumz to get to wherever you're going.
 If we accomplish this and iCrumz is the easiest way to get to wherever you're going, then people will go through iCrumz to get to the websites they visit.
 When they go through iCrumz to visit a website to buy something, like Amazon or Expedia, then iCrumz gets credit for delivering that traffic and is rewarded with an affiliate commission from the e-commerce website.

-Take Amazon for example, the largest e-commerce company in the world with over $100 billion in annual revenue.
+Take Amazon for example, the largest e-commerce company in the world with $136 billion in annual revenue.
 Fully 40% of Amazon's revenues comes through affiliate partners like iCrumz.
 Virtually every major e-commerce site in the world offers an affiliate program.
-Yes, affiliate commission programs are essential to the way that the Internet works and will never go away.
+Affiliate commission programs are essential to the way that the Internet works and will never go away.

 Commissions can range from a fraction of a percent to 50% or even more, but the typical commission is in the 5-10% range.
 Here is Amazon’s principal commission schedule.
 There are thousands of additional e-commerce sites offering affiliate programs, which we can integrate with directly or by going through major affiliate program aggregators like Commission Junction and Rakuten Affiliate Network.

 To this point in time, our focus has been on Amazon, and as such all the revenue data presented is based entirely and solely on the revenues we’ve generated from Amazon.
 Integrating with the affiliate programs of every e-commerce company is not complex but at the same time not trivial.